By Kristi Stolzenberg

 No matter the why behind the gap, find an experience to fill the void — it doesn’t have to be a huge time commitment either.
 Volunteer somewhere that can be connected back to your lane of expertise.
 Take a class.
 Sit on a board for something.

 The Spouse Club or Base Organization: Should you include the spouse club on your resume?
 It depends.
 Did you hold a leadership position in the club?
 Did you manage people or finances or plan major events?
 Were there any major accomplishments during your term?
 And do they apply to what you’re applying for?
 If yes, then include it!

 The Volunteer: I reviewed a resume recently for a friend, and she had not included any volunteer work at all.
 Contrast that with my resume that is 50 percent philanthropic work.
-I know not every resume reviewer and prospective employer will agree with me on this, but experience is experience, reguardless if you use our military spouse resume tips.
+I know not every resume reviewer and prospective employer will agree with me on this, but experience is experience.
 Including philanthropic work not only shows that you give back to your community, but it also shows that you don’t just work for a paycheck — you do a job because you genuinely care about the cause.
 List current and relevant volunteer experience — period.

 The Haiku: We all started somewhere.
 I’m pretty sure I included my high school job of ice cream scooper on my resume for my first “real” job post-college just for the sake of reaching the end of the page.
 And that’s OK.
 When you need to demonstrate that you possess certain skills for a job, include whatever you need to from your career thus far (paid or unpaid) to show you’re qualified.
 Did that job as an ice cream scooper in a tourist hot spot during the summer prepare me for my first job?
 You better believe it.
 Communication skills, performing under pressure (that post-dinner rush that had a line out the door was no joke), customer service, money management and so much more.